jdemuynke/jdemuynke.github.io/projects/project-4.md

   - Virtual acoustics
   - Ambisonics microphones
   - Acoustic heritage
-summary: Interaction between sound and its environment is a topic I'm passionate about.
+summary: The interaction between sound and its environment is a topic I'm passionate about.

 projecturl: https://sfear.com/
 ---